Quantum state preparation without coherent arithmetic

-\paragraph*{Approach.} As shown in Fig.~\ref{fig:CircuitDiagram}, we use QET to convert a low-cost block encoding of $A:=\sum_x \sin(x/N) \ketbra{x}{x}$, into a block-encoding of $\sum_x f(\bar{x}) \ketbra{x}{x}$,\footnote{For an even / odd $f\colon[-a,a]\rightarrow \mathbb{C}$ we use the block-encoding $A:=\sum_{x=-\frac{N}{2}}^{\frac{N}{2}-1}\sin(2x/N) \ketbra{x}{x}$ and approximate $f(a\arcsin(\cdot))$.} using a polynomial approximation of $f((b-a)\arcsin(\cdot) + a)$.
-Our approach is well suited to functions with a low-degree polynomial (or as we show later, Fourier series) approximation, and it provides order-of-magnitude reductions in the number of ancilla qubits required.
-Unlike amplitude-oracle-based approaches, we avoid discretizing the values the function can take, providing instead a continuous approximation to the function.
-Our method is straightforward and versatile, as the same circuit template can be used for a wide range of functions.
+where $N=2^n$, $\bar{x} :=\left( 2ax/N\right)$, and $\mathcal{N}_f := \sqrt{\sum |f(\cdot)|^2}$.
+We use a two's complement representation of signed integers (see Appendix~\ref{App:SignedIntegers})\footnote{The method can be easily adapted to other representations of integers.}.
+The extension to the mixed-parity and complex case can be achieved through linear combinations of block-encodings~\cite{gilyen2018quantum,dong2021efficient}.
+As shown in Fig.~\ref{fig:CircuitDiagram}, we use QSVT to convert a low-cost block-encoding of $A:=\sum_{x=-\frac{N}{2}}^{\frac{N}{2}-1}\sin(2x/N) \ketbra{x}{x}$, into a block-encoding of $\sum_x f(\bar{x}) \ketbra{x}{x}$, using a polynomial approximation of $f(a\arcsin(\cdot))$.
+Our approach is well suited to functions with low-degree polynomial (or Fourier) approximations, and provides order-of-magnitude reductions in the number of ancilla qubits used.
+Unlike amplitude-oracle-based approaches, we avoid discretizing the values the function can take, yielding a continuous approximation to the function.
+Our method is versatile, as the same circuit template can be used for all functions.

+\paragraph*{Related work.} Refs.~\cite{van2019quantumzerosum,guo2021nonlinear} used similar QSVT-based techniques for a related task of transforming amplitudes encoded via a black-box state-preparation unitary or QRAM.
+If used for the task considered herein, these techniques would require more qubits and introduce a larger subnormalization factor than our white-box approach.

-\paragraph*{Outline.} In Sec.~\ref{Sec:MainResult} we describe our method for QET-based state preparation, with our main result presented in \Cref{thm:genericComplexity}.
-In Sec.~\ref{Sec:Applications} we discuss the complexity of our method for preparing Gaussian and Kaiser window functions commonly used in quantum algorithms.
-We present concrete resource estimates for our approach, and compare to state-of-the-art methods in Sec.~\ref{Sec:Example}.
-Finally, in Sec.~\ref{Sec:Extensions} we give extensions for dealing with discontinuities, using improved priors, and preparing functions with Fourier-based QET.
+\paragraph*{Outline.} Sec.~\ref{Sec:MainResult} introduces our method, with our main result presented in \Cref{thm:genericComplexity}.
+Sec.~\ref{Sec:Applications} provides theoretical complexities and concrete resource estimates for preparing algorithmically valuable functions.
+Sec.~\ref{Sec:Extensions} discusses extensions for dealing with discontinuities, using improved priors, and Fourier approximations.